2025 Virginia General Assembly

 HB 2185 (Freitas) / SB 1077 (Peake): These bills remove a number of regulations including the ability for the State Air Pollution Control Board to reduce air pollution from electricity generation and prohibiting the State Corporation Commission from approving new carbon polluting facilities, under certain circumstances.
 They also alter the renewable energy credits associated with clean energy generation.

-• UPDATE: HB 2185 has been referred to the House Labor & Commerce Committee.
-SB 1077 has been referred to the Senate Commerce & Labor Committee and will be heard Friday, January 24.
+- UPDATE: HB 2185 was referred to the House Labor & Commerce Committee, but was not given a hearing.
+SB 1077 failed to pass the Senate Commerce & Labor Committee via a 9-6 vote on Feb 3.

 HB 1875 (Bloxom) / HB 2365 (Wilt): This set of bills amends the definition of renewable energy to include nuclear power and hydrogen and adds them to Virginia’s renewable portfolio standard program.